NATIVE AMERICAN | Ky Great River Road National Scenic Byway

 Several factors contributed to the desire of the residents of Kentucky to separate from Virginia.
 First, traveling to the state capital was long and dangerous.
 Second, offensive use of local militia against Indian raids required authorization from the governor of Virginia.
 Lastly, Virginia refused to recognize the importance of trade along the Mississippi River to Kentucky’s economy.
 It forbade trade with the Spanish colony of New Orleans, which controlled the mouth of the Mississippi, but this was important to Kentucky communities.
 On June 1, 1792, Kentucky was admitted into the Union as the fifteenth state.

 In 1818, leaders of the Chickasaw signed a treaty ceding all claims to land known today as the “Jackson Purchase” region of west Kentucky.
-The land was ceded after prolonged negotiations in which the U.S. was represented by Andrew Jackson and Isaac Shelby, while the Chickasaws were represented by their chiefs, head men and warriors including Levi and George Colbert, Chinubby (also known as the Boy King), and Tishomingo.
+The land was ceded after prolonged negotiations in which the U.S. was represented by Andrew Jackson and Isaac Shelby, while the Chickasaws were represented by their Minkos, head men and warriors including Chinubby, Tishominko, and Colbert brothers, George and Levi.

 On October 19, 1818, the two sides agreed to the transfer by signing a treaty (the Treaty of Tuscaloosa).
 The U.S. agreed to pay the Chickasaws $300,000, at the rate of $20,000 annually for 15 years, in return for the right to all Chickasaw land east of the Mississippi River and north of the Mississippi state line.
 The treaty was ratified by the United States Senate and confirmed by President James Monroe on January 7, 1819.
-The Chickasaw people moved to Indian Territory during the “Great Removal,” years prior to the walk of the “Trail of Tears.”
-Other tribes forced to relocate were the Cherokee, Choctaw, Creek and Seminole.
-The Chickasaws were one of the last to move.
+Chickasaw ancestors left their historic homelands in 1837 on the Removal taking most of their possessions and livestock Other tribes forced to relocate were the Cherokee, Choctaw, Creek and Seminole.

 1838 – Cherokee | Trail of Tears | Columbus-Belmont State Park